 Winter Wonderland

-Winter wonderland in Hyde Park will also be open on New year’s day, and this may be the perfect day to go if you haven’t taken the kids yet!
+Winter Wonderland in Hyde Park will also be open on New Year’s day, and this may be the perfect day to go if you haven’t taken the kids yet!

 » More information: Winter Wonderland.